sambhav-007/school-blog/README.md

-# 🌟 Project Name
+# 🌟 School-Blog

 ## 📌 Description
-A brief overview of the project and what it does.
+School blog is a project for assignment of scm

 ## 🎨 Demo Preview (HTML & CSS)
 Here is a simple **HTML & CSS** snippet from the project: